Indiana University

 • Production method/plan - Specify the production strategy, personnel, facility use, number of cameras, special audio needs, use of historic or pre-existing footage, etc.

-• Treatment - A treatment is an abbrieviated narrative description of the story.
+• Treatment - A treatment is an abbreviated narrative description of the story.
 It doesn't contain detailed production information, but should concisely describe the story, the act structure, and the scenes within the acts.
 Treatments can show precisely how the story flows by describing the dialog and action of every scene.
 (If the scene does not advance the character or the story, cut it out!)
 Treatments for shorter programs can be included in a proposal.
 Treatments for long-form programs and movies (which can be 50 pages or more) are stand-alone documents.